pyvec/naucse.python.cz/lessons/git-en/install/index.md

 ## macOS

-Run the `git`  in the command line.
+Try to run `git` on the command line.
-If it's already installed, you'll learn how to use it.
+If it's already installed, it will show you how to use it.
-Otherwise, install it with Homebrew:
+Otherwise, install it using Homebrew:

 ```console
 $ brew install git
 ```

-It is still necessary to set up Git editor (enter `nano`, even if you installed for example Atom during the installation of the editor).
+It is still necessary to set up your Git editor (enter `nano`, even if you installed for example Atom during the installation of the editor).
-You can do it with this command:
+You do that with this command:

 ```console
 $ git config - global core.editor nano